-Full-time campers are used to getting asked a number of questions, including “How do you make a living?” and “How do you live in such a small place?”
+Full-time campers are used to getting asked many questions, including “How do you make a living?” and “How do you live in such a small place?”
 Another common question is, “How do you get your mail?”

-For this article, let’s tackle the easiest of the three: how to get mail on the road.
-Whether you’re thinking of hitting the road full-time, part-time, or are just heading out on an extended trip; mail management is a task you’ll need to tackle.
+We’ll tackle the easiest of the three: how to get mail on the road.
+Whether you’re thinking of hitting the road full-time, part-time, or are just heading out on an extended trip, mail management is a task you’ll need to deal with.

-The good news is that there are several ways you can snag your mail when you’re traveling, so long as you have a thoughtful plan to make it happen.
-Let’s dig in.
+The good news is that there are several ways you can snag your mail when you’re traveling, as long as you have a thoughtful plan to make it happen.

-If you are traveling for anywhere from 15 days to up to a year, the United States Post Office can forward your mail from your address to another of your choosing.
-This is the ideal route to take if you will be on the road for less than a year, as it doesn’t require you to permanently update your mailing address with friends, family, and businesses.
+If you’re traveling for anywhere from 15 days to up to a year, the United States Post Office can forward your mail from your address to another of your choosing.
+This is the ideal route to take if you’ll be on the road for less than a year, as it doesn’t require you to permanently update your mailing address with friends, family, and businesses.

-If you are traveling for more than a year, you’ll need to make a more permanent change.
-Options here include using a mail forwarding service, who will provide you with a new mailing address, or changing your address to that of a friend or family member who can collect your mail for you.
+If you’re traveling for more than a year, you’ll need to make a more permanent change.
+Options here include using a mail forwarding service that will provide you with a new mailing address or changing your address to that of a friend or family member who can collect your mail for you.

 2. Hire a Mail Forwarding Service

-Whether you’re a full-time traveler or a snowbird, getting a forwarding service is a good option.
-Many services, like Escapees, Traveling Mailbox, and even some UPS Stores, will receive, package, and send your mail in regular intervals or on-demand.
-There is a fee to utilize these services, but also the peace of mind of having an outside party handling this for you.
+Whether you’re a full-time traveler or a snowbird, a forwarding service is a good option.
+Many services, like Escapees, Traveling Mailbox, and even some UPS Stores, will receive, package, and send your mail at regular intervals or on demand.
+There’s a fee to utilize these services, but also the peace of mind of having an outside party handling this for you.

 3. Ask a Friend or Family Member

-Another way to get your mail when you’re on the road is to have it sent to a relative or a friend who is willing to collect it for you.
-This works well if you have a family member or close friend in your life who doesn’t mind receiving a bit of extra mail and then forwarding it when you know you’ll be in one place long enough to receive it.
+Another way to get your mail when you’re on the road is to have it sent to a relative or friend who’s willing to collect it for you.
+This works well if you have a family member or close friend who doesn’t mind receiving a bit of extra mail and then forwarding it when you know you’ll be in one place long enough to receive it.

-Whether you’re using your family’s address as your permanent address or having your mail forwarded to them, be sure that they alert their mail carrier or post office that they will be getting mail in your name.
+Whether you use your family’s address as your permanent address or have your mail forwarded to them, be sure that they alert their mail carrier or post office that they’ll be getting mail in your name.
 There are instances when delays may occur when mail gets sent to an address that doesn’t usually receive mail for the addressee.
 To get around that temporarily, you can add a C/O (Care Of) to the address.
 Using a C/O is easy and ensures that there will not be a delay.